gemuzkm/smart-categories-grid/README.md

 - **Category Exclusion**: Exclude specific categories globally via settings or per shortcode.
 - **Category Limit**: Limit the number of categories displayed, with a "View All" button if more categories are available.
 - **Button Color**: Customize the color of the "View All" button.
+- **View All URL**: Set the URL for the "View All" button for top-level categories.
 - **Easy Integration**: Simple installation and configuration through the WordPress admin panel.

 ## Installation